amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 # Prerequisites

 1. Amazon Web Services account with root or Administrator permissions
-2. Video On Demand on AWS stack deployed in the same region you will complete the tutorial in.
+2. [Video On Demand on AWS](https://aws.amazon.com/answers/media-entertainment/video-on-demand-on-aws/) stack deployed in the same region you will complete the tutorial in.
 The lab uses the name `reinvent-vod` for this stack.
 The following CloudFormation stack parameters need to be set during deployment:
     * FrameCapture = true
     * WorkflowTrigger = VideoFile (we will change the trigger to Metadata as part of the workshop)
 4. Google Chrome, Mozilla Firefox, or another current browser with JavaScript enabled.
 Google Chrome is recommended.
 5. (OPTIONAL) If you are not completing this as part of an in-person workshop, you will need to copy the workshop test videos into the Source bucket for your Video On Demand on AWS Stack.
 This can be done from the AWS S3 commandline using the following commands.
-Replace VODONAWS-SOURCE-OUTPUT with the name of the Source output from the `reinvent-vod` stack:
+Replace YOUR-REINVENT-VOD-SOURCE-BUCKETNAME with the name of the Source output from the `reinvent-vod` stack:
    ```
    aws s3 cp s3://rodeolabz-eu-west-1/rules/videos/van_life.mp4 s3://YOUR-REINVENT-VOD-SOURCE-BUCKETNAME
    aws s3 cp s3://rodeolabz-eu-west-1/rules/videos/starlight_2160p59.m2ts s3://YOUR-REINVENT-VOD-SOURCE-BUCKETNAME